As a philosopher, you might ponder over the meaning of life, but if you want to be happy, it’s the meaning in life that matters.

 He immediately wrote a letter to his brother: “And only then did I know how much I loved you my dear brother!”
 All the small questions that used to concern him fell away.
 “When I look back on my past and think how much time I wasted on nothing, how much time has been lost in futilities, errors, laziness, incapacity to live; how little I appreciated it, how many times I sinned against my heart and soul — then my life heart bleeds.”

 The discovery of your purpose in life or the truth of your life is akin to finding your voice, being alive one more time, it’s like being born again.
 The czar of meaninglessness has spared you, it feels.
 Nothing is more frustrating and boring than being directionless.
 That’s where purpose in life comes in; it gives you direction.

-Everything else dwarfs in front of your purpose then.
-The problems, challenges, issues remain, they may even be bigger than ever before, but they are like weeds in a lush grassland.
-These weeds affect the aesthetics and wellbeing of your garden, but you can uproot them.
+Everything else is dwarfed in front of your purpose then.
+The problems, the challenges and issues remain, they may even be bigger than ever before, but they are like weeds in lush grassland.
+These weeds affect the aesthetic and wellbeing of your garden, but you can uproot them.
 In fact, you have to.
 Again and again.
 It’s a small price to pay, for when you are driven, even your problems take on your color — like weeds in the grass.

 Care about something.